NSW School of Languages logo

 Stage 6 Korean in Context learners are students who have been brought up using the Korean language outside the classroom, and who have a connection to Korean culture.
 Learning in the Korean in Context courses will enable students to strengthen their personal connections to their heritage and will enhance the development of their bilingual and bicultural identities.

-The Stage 6 course provides students with the opportunity to develop their communication skills, knowledge, and understanding of Korean language, culture, and identity through six prescribed Modules and related texts.
-Students engage in a Personal Investigation module in Year 12, which allows them to explore an area of interest related to one of the issues.
+The Stage 6 course provides students with the opportunity to develop their communication skills, knowledge, and understanding of the Korean language, culture, and identity through six prescribed modules and related texts.
+In Year 12, students engage in a Personal Investigation module which allows them to explore an area of interest related to one of the issues.

 The courses are available via Canvas, with a variety of stimuli to explore the study of the issues.
 There are weekly speaking lessons with their teacher to develop their understanding and receive feedback and support.
-Study days are held at NSW School of Languages at various times throughout the year, providing students with first-hand experiences of Korean cultures and language learning activities.
+Study days are held at NSL at various times throughout the year, providing students with first-hand experiences of Korean cultures and language learning activities.

 Course materials